Lyndros/cryptobot_discord/README.md

 ```

 ## 5. Optional starting the bot automatically at boot
-If you want to automatically start yours bots at boot consider to add them to systemctl.
+If you want to automatically start your bot at boot consider to add them to systemctl.
-You can check the predefine bot services available in: https://github.com/Lyndros/cryptobot_discord/tree/master/service/.
+You can check some predefine bot services available in: https://github.com/Lyndros/cryptobot_discord/tree/master/service/.

-Please before enabling edit the file location as needed.
+Please before enabling edit the file as needed, to update the location, user, etc..

 i.e: Adding tokugawa bot service,
 ```